alex-bellon/wikipedia/README.md

 - [Verbification](https://en.wikipedia.org/wiki/Conversion_(word_formation)#Verbing) - is creation of a verb from a noun, adjective or other word.

 ### Idioms
+- [Egg of Columbus](https://en.wikipedia.org/wiki/Egg_of_Columbus) - refers to a brilliant idea or discovery that seems simple or easy after the fact.
+The expression refers to an apocryphal story, dating from at least the 16th century, in which it is said that Christopher Columbus, having been told that finding a new trade route was inevitable and no great accomplishment, challenges his critics to make an egg stand on its tip.
+After his challengers give up, Columbus does it himself by tapping the egg on the table to flatten its tip.
 - ["He never married"](https://en.wikipedia.org/wiki/He_never_married) was a phrase commonly used by obituary writers in the United Kingdom as a euphemism for the deceased having been homosexual.
 - [Greek to me](https://en.wikipedia.org/wiki/Greek_to_me#In_other_languages) - Different languages have similar formulations.
 Many have picked the point of reference to be a foreign language with another alphabet or writing system.
 - [Hobson's Choice](https://en.wikipedia.org/wiki/Hobson's_choice) - a free choice in which only one thing is offered.
 Because a person may refuse to accept what is offered, the two options are taking it or taking nothing.
 In other words, one may "take it or leave it".